meaLuda/munyalaEliud/README.md

 - 👋 Hi, I’m @meaLuda
 - 👀 I’m interested in the fields of Data Science and Machine Learning
 - 🌱 I’m currently learning Data Science while taking a break from my Electrical Eng.
-Diploma
+Diploma :-)
-- 💞️ I’m looking to collaborate on projects of any kind dealing with data science
+- 💞️ I’m looking to collaborate on projects of any kind dealing with data science, web dev and Machine Learning
 - 📫 How to reach me : munyalamea@gmail.com

 <!---